 The purpose is to announce yourself as a credible freelancer and showcase what you can execute.

-Initially, clients will be skeptical of hiring someone without experience or a track record for their job.
+Initially, clients will be sceptical of hiring someone without experience or a track record for their job.
 Still, accepting the offer of free service reduces the fear of losing everything if something ever goes wrong.

 FAQ – How to Get a Job in Digital Marketing